CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    .. note::

-     The task is an opportunity to demonstrate your creativity and technical insights.
+     This task is an opportunity to demonstrate your creativity and technical insights.

    .. tip::